History of Emma Navarro in Timeline

 2019: WTA Tour Main-Draw Debut

-In 2019, Emma Navarro made her WTA Tour main-draw debut at the Charleston Open in Charleston, South Carolina, after receiving a wildcard for the singles and doubles events.
+In 2019, Emma Navarro made her WTA Tour main-draw debut at the Charleston Open in South Carolina, after receiving a wildcard for the singles and doubles events.

-2020: Joins Virginia Cavaliers
+2020: Joined the Virginia Cavaliers

 In the fall of 2020, Emma Navarro, who was rated as the best tennis recruit in the nation, joined the Virginia Cavaliers after having previously committed to Duke University.

-2022: Second Year Performance
+2022: Ended Second Year at Virginia

 2023: Runner-Up at Swedish Open & Top 50 Ranking

-January 29, 2024: Top 25 Singles Ranking
+January 29, 2024: Top 25 in Singles Rankings

 On January 29, 2024, Emma Navarro reached the top 25 in the singles rankings at No. 23 after reaching the third round of the Australian Open.

-June 10, 2024: Career-High Ranking
+June 10, 2024: New Career-High Ranking

-July 15, 2024: Top 15 Ranking
+July 15, 2024: Reached Top 15 in Singles Rankings

 August 26, 2024: Career-High Ranking

-September 2024: Career-High Singles Ranking
+September 9, 2024: Achieved Career-High Singles Ranking

-2024: First WTA Tour Title
+2024: Won First WTA Tour Title at Hobart International

 In 2024, Emma Navarro won her first WTA Tour title at the Hobart International in Hobart, Australia.